-

 1. What sets top financial professionals apart from the rest?

-While technical knowledge is important, it’s the ability to make sound decisions under pressure and navigate complex, emotional client scenarios that truly distinguishes top professionals.
+While technical knowledge is foundational, the ability to apply sound judgment under pressure and navigate complex, emotional client scenarios is what truly distinguishes elite professionals from their peers.

-2. Why is judgment so important in financial planning?
+2. Why is judgment critical in financial planning?

-3. Can financial advisors train to improve their judgment?
+3. Can financial advisors actually improve their judgment through training?